subhajitchatterjee07/Breast-Cancer-/README.md

 # Breast-Cancer-Prediction
-Using Support Vector Machine to classify  whether a patient has breast cancer or not depending upon various factors.
+Using Support Vector Machine to classify  whether a patient has breast cancer or not depending upon various biological and social factors.

 #About Dataset